Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 Top

-The application for foreign TMs in Greece requires a Power of Attorney simply signed by the applicant, without further notarization or legalization.
+The application for National TMs in Greece requires a Power of Attorney simply signed by the applicant, without further notarization or legalization.

 A Collective Trademark is used for the identification of goods or services of the association members with a level of quality and other requirements set by the association.